YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 DSE provides the FIND command and the RANGE command for locating information.

-FIND -REGION=redirects DSE actions to a specified region.
+FIND -REGION= redirects DSE actions to a specified region.

 FIND -BLOCK= locates a block by using the key in the first record of the block to try to look up that block through the B-tree index.
 If the block is not part of the tree, or the indexing of the block is damaged, DSE reports that the search failed.